Primordia (video game): Plot

 If the player chose either of the last two endings, Horatio takes the power core and rebuilds HORUS to fly away from Metropol forever, taking the city's robots he knew with him.
-Note that Crispin and Clarity can be present in this ending if Horatio (the player) recovered the items needed to rebuild them (Clarity's head and Crispin's core matrix).
+Note that Crispin and Clarity can be present in this ending if Horatio (the player) recovered the items needed to rebuild them (Clarity's head and Crispin's core matrix), with different dialogue for each possible combination.
+However, if neither party member is present, Horatio instead gives in to despair and wipes his memory like his previous versions did; there is no ship repair scene or other robots in this ending.

 Gameplay

 Unlike in many adventure games, Primordia's puzzles are generally grounded in real-world logic and offer multiple solutions, a direct reflection of the game's writer and designer, Mark Yohalem's Harvard Law education and career as lawyer.
 How the player solves the puzzles—and what choices the player makes—determines which of the game's many endings takes place.

 Primordia has a typical point-and-click interface: a left mouse click to interact with objects, a right click to examine them.
 Every function needed is always available from a drop-down control panel that appears when you move the pointer to the top of the screen.
 Inventory items can be combined in the inventory user interface and may be used on every hot-spot and character.
 Crispin can be told to interact with objects, too.
 Crispin also serves as a hint-system blended-in appropriately with the game in order to avoid breaking the fourth wall.
 As Horatio and Crispin wander about, a datapad automatically stores codes, passwords and information about the world.
 The datapad also contains a map which allows fast travel (whenever that's available) with one click to every known location.
 Conversations with other robots are handled in a multiple choice fashion.
 There is both a manual and an automatic save system to make sure your progress is saved.